cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -frontend.max-cache-freshness
 [max_cache_freshness: <duration> | default = 1m]

-# Duration to delay the evaluation of rules to ensure the underlying metrics
-# have been pushed to Cortex.
-# CLI flag: -ruler.evaluation-delay-duration
-[ruler_evaluation_delay_duration: <duration> | default = 0s]

 # Maximum number of queriers that can handle requests for a single user.
 If set
 # to 0 or value higher than number of available queriers, *all* queriers will
 # handle requests for the user.
 Each frontend will select the same set of